How to make Paneer (Indian Cheese)

 slice the paneer to cubes

-• Always add the acidic ingredient like lemon juice, vinegar or curd only after the milk comes to a boil.
+• Always add the acidic ingredient only after the milk comes to a boil.

 • Once the acid ingredient is added to the milk, stir and check if the milk has curdled completely.
-If not add as much needed and turn off the stove in time.
+If not add more and turn off the stove.
+Do not continue to boil after it has curdled completely.
+This makes the paneer hard & grainy.

-• Use just the right amount of acids to curdle the milk.
-Using too much of acidic ingredient makes the chenna or paneer grainy and rubbery.
-So add the lemon juice in batches only as needed.
+• Use just the right amount of acids (in batches) to curdle the milk.
+Using too much makes the paneer grainy and rubbery/chewy.

 • I always prefer to pour some cold water or ice cubes immediately to the pot to stop it from cooking further.
-You can also skip this step and transfer the paneer quickly to a colander that is lined with muslin cloth.
-Immediately rinse it under running water.
+You can also omit this step and transfer the paneer quickly to a colander that is lined with muslin cloth.
+Immediately rinse it under cold running water.

 • Ensure there is no excess whey in the milk solids before you keep it for setting.
-To ensure this I always hang the paneer for 30 min to drain it completely otherwise the paneer will not set well.
+To ensure this I always hang the paneer for 30 min to drain it completely else the paneer can break in your sauce.

 Related Recipes